OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

 If the annotation `@JavascriptInterface` is used, this method can be called from JavaScript.
-If the App is targeting API level < 17, all methods of the Java Object are exposed to JavaScript and can be called.
+If the app is targeting API level < 17, all methods of the Java Object are exposed to JavaScript and can be called.

 In JavaScript the method `returnString()` can now be called and the return value can be stored in the parameter `result`.